 The American Institute of Architects also offers a set of best practices for lactation and wellness rooms.
-It is recommended that lactation rooms be marked with the International Breastfeeding Symbol, available through Wikimedia Commons.
+It is recommended that lactation rooms be marked with the Universal Breastfeeding Symbol, available for download.

 Considerations for those interested in establishing lactation spaces at the University include:

 - Physical locations for designated use can include a private office or conference room.